rahmo96/Flight/docs/documentation.md

 * **Backend:** Horizontal scaling via multiple containers behind a load balancer.
 * **Frontend:** Static build can be hosted via CDN.
 * **Database:** Use managed PostgreSQL with replication.

+### 4. Monitoring

+* Use Docker stats for basic monitoring
+* For production, integrate with:
+  * Prometheus for metrics collection
+  * Grafana for visualization
+  * ELK stack for logging

 ---